-This course is designed to help the student develop a comprehensive knowledge of the growth and development of all children.
-Pediatrics includes care of the well child and children with disabilities with emphasis on assessing the effects of illness and/or hospitalization on growth and development of the child and family.
-The concept throughout this course is that child and family health or disability relates to growth and development from infancy through adolescence.
-The course prepares the student to provide care to children with both acute and chronic illness, communicable diseases, and congenital birth defects.
-Clinical experience is designed for application of theory to patient care.
-(Prerequisites: Satisfactory completion of semester III requirements in the ADN program course sequence).
+This course is designed to assist the student in developing a comprehensive knowledge of the nursing care of the pediatric patient.
+There is a focus on normal growth and development of the well child from infancy through adolescence.
+Principles of nursing management of children with disabilities and illnesses are examined with an emphasis on the effects of illness/hospitalization on the family unit and the growth and development of the child.
+Concepts relate to health prevention and promotion of the pediatric patient with acute/chronic conditions and communicable diseases.
+Clinical experiences are designed for application of theory to patient care.
+(Prerequisites: NURS 2207, NURS 2208, NURS 2217 and satisfactory completion of semester III requirements in the ADN program course sequence).